San Diego Safari Park is a wildlife paradise in Southern California.

 San Diego Safari Park map

-With more than 2500 animals to see, a map of San Diego Safari Park is definitely helpful.
+With more than 2500 animals to see, a San Diego Safari Park map is helpful.

 Popular attractions in San Diego